 The Service Source compact disk is the most comprehensive service reference for Apple products.
-Service Source is organized into manuals and chapters.
-To find information about laser printer features and specifications, do the following:
+Service Source is organized into tabs and subtabs, with a tab for each product family.
+The Service Source CD suite also contains the Technical Info library (also found on AppleLink).